atbaker/anti-voicemail-legacy/README.md

     - Possible bug that doesn't remember whether you like or hate QR codes
     - Whitelist
     - Maybe break command part into separate method
+    - Rename templates to have more managable naming convention
+    - Flatten migrations